WHARFEDALE LINTON Review: Back to the Future

 Sound quality

 The problem with nostalgia is that it isn’t what it used to be, as the old gag goes.
-Yet actually this speaker sounds strangely modern – far more than you would expect by looking at it – while avoiding the pitfalls of both classic and new designs.
-The Linton sure is quite different to your average modern ‘tower’ loudspeaker, with a sense of physicality and heft to the lower registers that’s really something special.
+Yet actually, this speaker sounds strangely modern – far more than you would expect by looking at it – while avoiding the pitfalls of both classic and new designs.
+The Linton sure is quite different from your average modern ‘tower’ loudspeaker, with a sense of physicality and heft to the lower registers, which is really something special.
 I start off with ELO’s Mr Blue Sky – a classic late-seventies slice of pop – and this speaker belts it out with relish.
-There’s an uncanny feeling of lots of air moving around the room, yet despite this it still sounds really relaxed, showing tremendous grace under pressure, never breaking into a sweat.
+There’s an uncanny feeling of lots of air moving around the room, yet despite this, it still sounds really relaxed, showing tremendous grace under pressure and never breaking into a sweat.

 There’s a sense of physicality to the lower registers that’s really special

-Wharfedale isn’t without criticism.
-Listen hard and you can hear a slight opacity to its upper ranges – and this is most obvious with shiny, super-clean recordings like Scritti Politti’s Perfect Way.
-This eighties classic shows up the tweeter’s slight lack of delicacy, although it never sounds coarse.
-At the same time, it’s clear that the midband softens things out a bit, lending its own – admittedly subtle – sonic fingerprint to the proceedings.
+Although it gets the thumbs up for its ease, scale, and musicality, the Wharfedale isn’t without criticism.
+Listen hard, and you can hear a slight opacity to its upper ranges.
+This is most obvious with shiny, super-clean recordings like Scritti Politti’s Perfect Way.
+This eighties classic shows the tweeter’s slight lack of delicacy, although it never sounds coarse.
+At the same time, it’s clear that the mid-band softens things out a bit, lending its own – admittedly subtle – sonic fingerprint to the proceedings.

-For example, it is unable to resolve the chiming sound of the track’s early digital synthesiser in all its glory, and brings just a touch of nasality to vocals in absolute terms.
-Given its very modest price, this is not a criticism, but merely a remark.
+For example, it is unable to resolve the chiming sound of the track’s early digital synthesizer in all its glory and brings just a touch of nasality to vocals in absolute terms.
+Given its very modest price, this is not a criticism but merely a remark.
 Yet the great thing about the Linton is it covers its tracks so well.
 Although not the greatest speaker ever made, you never find yourself dwelling on this point.
-Instead whatever I play, it gets into the musical groove.
+Instead, whatever I play gets into the musical groove.

 Another pleasing facet of the Linton is its dynamic headroom; it’s able to track musical crescendos really well for a loudspeaker at this price.
-This, allied to its more than decent timing, makes for a lively, vibrant rendition of anything you care to play through it.
+This, allied with its more than decent timing, makes for a lively, vibrant rendition of anything you care to play through it.
 Rather like the re-imagined or re-released JBL and Klipsch speakers I’ve also heard recently, it isn’t especially neutral – and nor does it set out to be.
-Yet it’s undoubtedly unalloyed fun offering up a large- scale, bold and gutsy presentation, but still with a decent amount of subtlety and smoothness.
-This standmount has excellent table
+Yet it’s undoubtedly unalloyed fun offering up a large-scale, bold, and gutsy presentation, but still with a decent amount of subtlety and smoothness.
+This stand-mount has an excellent table.

 WHARFEDALE LINTON Review